Jason-Whitmore/jpf/docs/ExtendingClasses.md

 # Extending classes

-The design of this library allows for users to extend the classes and create their own classes which fit seamlessly into the existing functionality.
-Although many of the classes of extendable, the classes which make the most sense to extend will be discussed here.
-It is also highly recommended that the source code for the parent class be examined before extending for additional comments.
+The design of this package allows for users to extend the existing classes and create their own which fit seamlessly into the existing functionality.
+Although many of the classes are extendable, the classes which make the most sense to extend will be discussed here.
+It is also highly recommended that the source code for the parent class be examined for additional comments before extending.

 ## SimpleModel

-Extending the [SimpleModel](SimpleModel.md) class only requires a few implementations of abstract methods before the fully functionality can be realized.
+Extending the [SimpleModel](SimpleModel.md) class only requires a few implementations of abstract methods before the full functionality can be realized.
-Namely, predict(float[]), calculateGradient(float[], float[], Loss) and saveModel() method.
-With both of these methods implemented, the class will be able to make batch predictions, fit to training data, calculate loss, and save the model to disk with no additional method implementation required from the user.
+Namely, predict(float[]), calculateGradient(float[], float[], Loss) and saveModel().
+With all of these methods implemented, the class will be able to make batch predictions, fit to training data, calculate loss, and save the model to disk with no additional method implementation required from the user.

-Although not strictly required, creating a constructor that accepts a filepath to the output file from saveModel() will allow the extended class to create an instance from a disk saved model.
+Although not strictly required, creating a constructor that accepts a filepath to the output file from saveModel() will allow the extended class to create an instance from a model saved to disk.

 ## Layer